xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

     });
 {% endhighlight %}

-The annotation is pinned at the given barycentric coordinates within a triangle of its entity's mesh (the Tank's cannon).
-Whenever the entity is transformed or deformed, the annotation will always stick to that position on the surface of the entity.
+The annotation is pinned at the given barycentric coordinates within a triangle of the mesh (the Tank's cannon).
+Whenever the mesh is transformed or deformed, the annotation will always stick to that position on the surface of the mesh.
 In the demo, this is demonstrated by the (A) annotation on our Tron Tank's cannon, which will move wherever the cannon goes.

 ## Camera vantage points